jasonemiller/jasonemiller.github.io/_posts/2024-11-08-github-authentication-solution.md

     ?
 Paste your authentication token: ****************************************
     - gh config set -h github.com git_protocol https
     ✓ Configured git protocol
-    ✓ Logged in as millerj870
+    ✓ Logged in as USERNAME

 In fact, when I exectued the vanilla `git push` command, it seemed to work!
 When I pushed from within the Tower app, that also worked.